 Pope Asset Management ("PAM") is a Registered Investment Advisor managed by William P. Wells (Executive Chairman of Tethys).
-PAM clients own approximately 37.7% of the Company's ordinary shares at December 31, 2023.
-During the prior year, an affiliated company of PAM, Annuity and Life Reassurance Ltd., converted its 50% interest in the Gemini convertible debenture.
+PAM clients own approximately 38% of the Company's ordinary shares at December 31, 2024.

 Remuneration of key management personnel

 Key management personnel have been identified as the CEO, CFO and the Non-Executive Directors who have served during the year.
 The remuneration of the key management personnel of the Group is set out below in aggregate.